ontolocy/neontology/README.md

 ![GitHub License](https://img.shields.io/github/license/ontolocy/neontology)
 [![Pydantic v2](https://img.shields.io/endpoint?url=https://raw.githubusercontent.com/pydantic/pydantic/main/docs/badge/v2.json)](https://docs.pydantic.dev/)

-Easily ingest data into a GQL (Graph Query Language) graph database (like Neo4j) with Python, Pydantic and pandas.
+> *Easily ingest data into a GQL (Graph Query Language) graph database like Neo4j using Python, Pydantic and pandas.*

 Neontology is a simple object-graph mapper which lets you use [Pydantic](https://pydantic-docs.helpmanual.io/) models to define Nodes and Relationships.
-It imposes certain restrictions on how you model data, which aims to make life easier for most users but may provide too many limitations for others.
-Neontology is inspired by projects including py2neo (which is no longer maintained), Beanie and SQLModel.
+It imposes certain restrictions on how you model data, which aims to make life easier for most users in areas like the construction of knowledge graphs and development of graph database applications.

+Neontology is inspired by projects like py2neo (which is no longer maintained), Beanie and SQLModel.

 Read the documentation [here](https://neontology.readthedocs.io/en/latest/).